abstracta/jmeter-java-dsl/docs/guide/README.md

 :::

 ::: warning
-If you use JSR223 Pre or Post processors with Java code (lambdas) instead of strings ([here](#change-sample-result-statuses-with-custom-logic) are some examples), or use one of the HTTP Sampler methods which receive a function as parameter (as in [here](#provide-request-parameters-programmatically-per-request)), then BlazeMeter execution won't work.
+If you use JSR223 Pre- or Post- processors with Java code (lambdas) instead of strings ([here](#change-sample-result-statuses-with-custom-logic) are some examples), or use one of the HTTP Sampler methods which receive a function as parameter (as in [here](#provide-request-parameters-programmatically-per-request)), then BlazeMeter execution won't work.
 You can migrate them to use `jsrPreProcessor` with string scripts instead.
 Check associated methods documentation for more details.
 :::

 ## Log requests and responses